JohnnersUK/OLD.JohnnersUK.github.io/_posts/2018-04-15-Birdman's-Break-in.md

 comments: true
 ---
 # Birdman's break-in
-Based off of the academy award winning film Birdman.
+**Based off of the academy award winning film Birdman.
-Comes a game 3 students made in 4 weeks.
+Comes a game 3 students made in 4 weeks.** <br>

+**Play as birdman, a down on his luck actor looking for his next break of fame.
+Use your wit and problem-solving skills to out run your past and make it back in time for the big show!**

 <img src="../assets/img/birdman3.png">

-Play as birdman a down on his luck actor looking for his next break of fame.
-Use your wit and problem-solving skills to out run your past and make it back in time for the big show!

 All cheesiness aside, Birdman's break-in is a point and click adventure based off of the famous lockout scene.
 This project was made by myself and 2 other team mates over the span of 4 weeks.